 Domestic companies within the life sciences and pharmaceutical industry incur significant costs in the development of new treatments.
 The government offers various incentives to offset the heavy cost of innovation, including the R&D and Orphan Drug credits.
 With the commencement of the new year, Companies should review their activities to determine whether they can take advantage of these valuable tax incentives.

-Hear more from McVoy and Beller at PICPA’s Life Sciences and Pharmaceutical Conference on Feb.
+Hear more from McVoy at PICPA’s Life Sciences and Pharmaceutical Conference on Feb.
 9, 2021.
 Register today to ensure your spot.